 Approximately 1.5 hours from London (train from London Bridge to Tunbridge Wells, bus to Mayfield).

-Stepping straight out of a Grimm fairytale, this hotel offers two treehouses – the Higgledy one, and the Piggledy one.
+Stepping straight out of a Grimm fairytale, this hotel offers two treehouses: the Higgledy one, and the Piggledy one.
 Both sleep four people; enough space for you, your partner, Hansel, and Gretel.
-Oh, and if you didn’t fancy a treehouse, you can sleep in a converted helicopter, also on site.
+Oh, and if you didn’t fancy a treehouse, you could sleep in a converted helicopter, also on site.
 Find out more and book over on the Blackberry Wood website.

 Approximately 1.5 hours from London (train from Victoria to Wivelsfield, bus to Ditchling).